Ankit-Kumar-Saini/Dog_Breed_Classifier/README.md

 ## Dog Breed Classifier<a name="breed"></a>
 I build a simple CNN model from scratch and this model is neither too deep nor too shallow.
 It has five blocks of Conv2D layer followed by MaxPooling2D layer.
 I added a dropout layer after every two blocks of Conv2D and MaxPooing2D layers to avoid overfitting.
 This model didn't perform well and achieved only 5% accuracy on the test dataset.

-I used five different models with pre-trained weights to classify dog breeds.
-The models include VGG16, VGG19, InceptionV3, ResNet50, and Xception.
-Of all the models trained, the Xception model performed the best on the validation dataset.
-It achieved an accuracy of 80% on the validation data while the accuracy of other models was below 75% on the validation data.
+I used six different models with pre-trained weights to classify dog breeds.
+The models include VGG16, VGG19, InceptionV3, ResNet50, EfficientNetB4 and Xception.
+Of all the models trained, the EfficientNetB4 model performed the best on the validation dataset.
+It achieved an accuracy of 91% on the validation data.
+Trained model weights are stored in `EfficientNetB4_trained_weights` folder.
+The accuracy of other models was below 83% on the validation data.

 ## List of Dependencies<a name="dependency"></a>
 The `requirements folder` list all the libraries/dependencies required to run this project.